LeonardosGitHub/updateChildPolicies/README.md

 ## The purpose of this repo is to provide a POC for updating child policies who have "declined" inheritence for HTTP compliance

-_This was tested on BIG-IQ version 7.1.0.2_
+_This was tested on BIG-IQ version 7.1.0.2 and Ansible version 2.9.4_

 ### The logic and work flow for the ansible code is as follows: